 The answer to this is crowdsourcing.

 Google Maps depends on its Map Content Partners for most of its data.
-The Map Content Partners can be divided into three categories –
+The Map Content Partners can be divided into five categories –

 Besides this, Google also sources minutely detailed digital images from its company-owned vehicles which patrol almost all the streets, neighbourhoods and residential complexes round the clock.

 Google Maps not only gives you directions between places but also features nearby stores, pharmacies, service centres, etc. including your business for free.
 While the Maps don’t charge you for your usage, it still earns a considerable amount of revenue (expected to rise to $5 billion by 2020) from advertisements and strategic partnerships.

 Just like the parent company, Google Maps make most of its revenue from advertisements.
 These ads can be divided into two categories